 “10 minutes!” the driver said.

-It would take more than 10 minutes to make me feisty and fearless so I decided to ditch the train and worry about getting back later.
+It would take more than 10 minutes to make me feisty and fearless and the Valley of the Beautiful Women looked intriguing, so I decided to ditch the train and worry about getting back later.
 While some of the wine cellars were dressed up with patios and brick or wooden facades, others had simple creaky wooden doors.
 Likely dug by locals seeking refuge during the Turkish occupation of Eger, the caves make ideal wine cellars, providing storage and outlets for local vineyards.
 Like Bulls’ Blood itself, the establishments looked unpretentious and inexpensive – the kind where you can bring your own bottle to be filled.

 Outside a cellar with a fake castle front, I started talking to an Englishman from Brighton named Dan.
 His grandfather was from Eger, he said, and he’d been raised on Bull’s Blood.